Princeton-LSI-ResearchComputing/tracebase/TraceBaseDocs/README.md

 ### Build the static site on GitHub Pages

-Build the site to serve publicly on GitHub Pages: at:
+Build the site to serve publicly on GitHub Pages:

 1) `mkdocs gh-deploy -m "description of site update"`